AlgoMaster Logo

 Code

-This approach achieves O(n) time but uses two auxiliary arrays of size n.
-What if we stored the prefix products directly in the output array and replaced the suffix array with a single running variable?
+This achieves O(n) time but uses two auxiliary arrays of size n.
+The next approach removes both by storing the prefix products directly in the output array and replacing the suffix array with a single running variable.

 Approach 3: Optimized (Single Output Array)